bitstadium/HockeySDK-Cordova/README.md

 ### Enhancing Crash Reports

 By default, any time your app crashes, the report sent to HockeyApp will include the call stack, as well as various other pieces of information (e.g. OS, device manufacturer) to help narrow down and/or repro the cause of the issue.
-However, it can be very helpful to understand the context of the users app when inspecting a crash report, and therefore, if you need to "attach" additional metadata to a crash report, you can simply add the following line of code:
+However, it can be very helpful to understand the context of the users app when inspecting a crash report, and therefore, if you need to "attach" additional metadata to a crash report, you can simply call the following method:

 ```javascript
 hockeyapp.addMetaData(null, null { someCustomProp: 23, anotherProp: "Value" });
 ```

-The metadata property accepts an arbitrary JavaScript object, and therefore, can be used to log any strings, booleans, numbers, etc. Subsequent calls to the `addMetaData` method will "merge" the objects together such that any future crash reports will include a union of all object properties that were specified by any call to `addMetaData`.
+The metadata property accepts an arbitrary JavaScript object, and therefore, can be used to log any strings, booleans, numbers, etc. Subsequent calls to the `addMetaData` method will "merge" the objects together such that any future crash reports will include a union of all object properties that were specified by any call to `addMetaData` since the last crash was reported.

 When you view a crash report in the HockeyApp portal, you can see the metadata that you attached to it by selecting the **Description** button underneath the **Data** section within the **Crash Logs** tab of the respective crash report.